jdm/tiger/Roadmap.md

 - [ ] Tooltips everywhere
 - [ ] Add buttons to align frame edges or center to origin
-- [x] Frame and hitboxes can be moved using arrow keys
 - [ ] Draw hitbox names in workbench
 - [ ] Playback speed controls
 - [ ] Time snapping of animation frames